timmens/dotfiles/README.md

 ## about this repository

-On this repo I store my config files and a few scripts...
+On this repo I store my config files and a few scripts, I also list a few important programs..

 Maybe at some point I consider writing scripts which automatically download and setup as many of the below listed applications as possible.
 Until then, happy